Alexey Vasilyevich Makarov: Biography

 After the end of the war with Sweden, Peter ordered Makarov to write its history.
 He personally edited the text "The History of the Swedish War" written by Makarov and Cherkasov.
 Thus, the cabinet secretary of Peter I can be considered one of the first Russian historians.

 More than everyone contributed to the enthronement of Catherine I; from May 30, 1722 — secret cabinet-secretary, from November 24, 1725 — Major General, from November 24, 1726 — secret counselor.

 Under Catherine I, Makarov acquired an unprecedented influence.
 Often, he replaced the empress at meetings of the "supremes".
 Even the all-powerful Alexander Menshikov had to reckon with him.
 Makarov at that time had essentially unlimited power, which caused irritation of Menshikov, who also claimed to be the second person in the state.
 After the death of Catherine, the Cabinet was immediately abolished, and Makarov's career rapidly went to the bottom.
 He became president of the Collegium of State Income with a large salary, but his powers were severely curtailed, and he had to move to Moscow, to a new duty station.

 Under Peter II, he had to look for "mercifulists" and found them in the person of House of Dolgorukov, thanks to whom he became the president of the Collegium of State Income.
 In 1731 he adopted the regulations, according to which landlords were obliged to collect arrears from their serfs.
 In 1732, one of the relatives who had quarreled with him about the inheritance that had been opened was accused of taking bribes and concealing secret papers.
 A special commission that carried out the investigation of this denunciation in 1732—1734 recognized the charge as not proven.

 In connection with the case of the monks of the Sarov desert on November 29, 1734, he was placed under house arrest in Moscow.
-He died in custody in 1740.
-He was buried in his estate — the village Glebovskoe.
+He died in custody in 1740, and was buried in his estate at Glebovskoye.